18 Months: Background

-On 23 August 2012, Harris announced that the name of his forthcoming album would be entitled 18 Months, and announced via his Twitter that the album would feature collaborations with artists including Rihanna, Ellie Goulding, Tinie Tempah, Dizzee Rascal, Ayah, Nicky Romero and Dillon Francis.
+On 23 August 2012, Harris announced that the name of his forthcoming album would be titled 18 Months, and announced via his Twitter that the album would feature collaborations with artists including Rihanna, Ellie Goulding, Tinie Tempah, Dizzee Rascal, Ayah, Nicky Romero and Dillon Francis.
 The album marked the first time that Harris did not perform vocals on most of the album's tracks.
 He cited his reasons in an interview with the BBC as "being too much", as expressed his intent on focusing on being a producer, saying that he is "a producer, I make the songs, I can't stress that enough" and "I am the guy that writes them, makes them and mixes them.
 No-one really does that but that's what I'm good at".

 18 Months became the first album to produce nine top ten singles from one album in the United Kingdom, surpassing the previous record set by Michael Jackson with seven singles from one album, with Billboard referring to the album as "one of the most important albums in dance music and modern pop history".
 The album marked a change for Harris, and for dance music overall as suggested by Kat Bein from Billboard, who said that Harris "unabashedly embraced big-room elements and pop-friendly song structures" on the album, and had "taken 2012’s pop-dance style then-championed by David Guetta to more critically-appealing heights".

 The albums title inspired the name for Harris's first compilation album, and seventh studio album overall, 96 Months (2024).
 The album features Harris's songs from the nine years prior to the albums release in 2024, and as a result, does not feature any of the songs featured on 18 Months.